 - Repeated behavior or extreme violation of Tier I or Tier II behavioral infractions - Sexual misconduct, including any kind of solicitation or sending inappropriate photos, materials, messaging, or social media content - Violation of the school's anti-discrimination policy - Endangering the welfare of other students - Physical assault, including fighting, hitting, kicking, etc. - Verbal or physical harassment of any kind - Harassment, bullying (including through social media and other forms of cyberbullying), and hazing (For specific definitions and procedures regarding bullying, harassment, and hazing, see the relevant policies below.) - Use of derogatory language, including the N-word and other pointedly racist language, and sexist and/or anti-LGBTQ remarks - Use, possession, transfer, or being under the influence of an illegal drug or banned substance, an alcoholic beverage, a tobacco product, an e-cigarette/vaping device, or an intoxicant of any kind - Possession, transmission, or use of weapons (The term "weapon," as used in this policy, will be broadly construed to include items that are in the nature of or have the appearance of weapons, including, for example, pellet guns, toy weapons, and model weapons.
-The prohibition against weapons also applies regardless of whether a weapon is loaded or otherwise operational.) - Possession of fireworks of any kind - Stealing or unauthorized removal of another's possessions or intrusion into another person's locker, book bag, or desk - Violation of state or federal law
+The prohibition against weapons also applies regardless of whether a weapon is loaded or otherwise operational.) - Possession of fireworks of any kind - Stealing or unauthorized removal of another's possessions or intrusion into another person's locker, book bag, or desk - Violation of state or federal law1 - Other infractions, as determined by the Academy, in its sole discretion